Sherlock Holmes Consulting Detective Review

 Year: 1981 | Players: 1-8 | Minutes: 60+ | Ages: 13+

-This Sherlock Holmes Consulting Detective review was made after playing through four of the cases.
+This Sherlock Holmes Consulting Detective review was made after playing through four of the cases (at multiple player counts).

 What is Sherlock Holmes Consulting Detective?

 In Sherlock Holmes Consulting Detective you and your friends try to solve one of the 10 cases included in the box.
-Sherlock will give you the details of each case, then you will use the case book, the London Directory, a map of London, and local newspapers to find all of the clues that you need to solve it.
+You’ll get the details for a case and you’ll then use the case book, the London Directory, a map of London, and local newspapers to find all of the clues that you need to solve it.

 Sherlock Holmes Consulting Detective was designed by Raymond EdwardsSuzanne Goldberg, and Gary Grady, and it is now published by Space Cowboys.